Measuring energy use

 Accurate recording and reporting are essential, if one is to know whether any savings have been made.

 Recording and reporting energy use in churches should be done through the national Energy Footprint Tool.

 Church energy use is reported via the national system of Parish Annual Returns.
 Log in, then click on ‘Enter your Data’.
 You should then see the available forms, including for the Energy Footprint Tool.

 Enter your data for the previous calendar year.
 The system will immediately report to you your consumption, with benchmarked grades from A++ (best) to G.

 Make sure your data is complete, in order to ensure an accurate result.
 Include your Hall and any other outbuildings, as well as your Church.
 The Hall is usually more energy efficient, because it has more weekday activities.
 The system awards you a grade for efficiency after allowing for how much the premises are used, as well as relative to the size of the buildings.

-But how does the long-suffering churchwarden read the figures to put on their church’s returns?
+But how does the long-suffering churchwarden read the figures to put onto the Energy Footprint Tool?

 We measure oil in litres; by checking the level in the tank, or adding deliveries up during the year.

 Otherwise we use kWh for everything.
 That’s easy for electricity.
 The kWh is the standard unit, on most meters and on the bill.